Amanita spreta

-Amanita spreta or the hated amanita is an inedible species of the genus Amanita.
+Amanita spreta or the hated amanita is a species of mushroom in the genus Amanita.

 Description

-Amanita spreta is usually distinguished by its grayish brown cap with dark, radial streaks; its medium to large size, the presence of a ring on the upper stem, and its stem base, in which it features a white, sacklike volva and is not prominently swollen.
+A. spreta is usually distinguished by its grayish brown cap with dark, radial streaks; its medium to large size, the presence of a ring on the upper stem, and its stem base, in which it features a white, sacklike volva and is not prominently swollen.
 Its ellipsoid, inamyloid spores also help to distinguish it.